Onkobioloogia/Tumorigenees/index.md

 - **käärsool**: 15-20 a. $\to$ adenoom 5-15 a. $\to$  vähk;
 - **rind**: atüüpiline hüperplaasia $\to$ DCIS 6-10 a. $\to$ vähk;
 - **eesnääre**: 20 a. $\to$ PIN $\ge$10 a. $\to$ latentne vähk 3-15 a. $\to$ vähk.
-- kusepõis, söögitoru, tupp, nahk;
+- kusepõis, söögitoru, vagiina, nahk;

 <footer class="source">CIS, <em>carcinoma in situ</em>; CIN, <em>cervical intraepithelial neoplasia</em>; DCIS, <em>ductal carcinoma in situ</em>; PIN, <em>prostatic intraepithelial neoplasia</em>.
 </footer>